George Floyd's family holds rally, march in brother's memory - WTMJ

 “We want something coming out of Washington.
 We want something that will change federal law,” Sharpton said.
 “There’s been an adjournment on justice for too long.
 It’s time for them to vote and make this the law.”

-The George Floyd Memorial Foundation, a nonprofit based in Fayetteville, North Carolina, where Floyd was born, is hosting a series of events in Minneapolis this weekend and early next week to honor Floyd on the anniversary.
-Those events include the rally and a march downtown on Sunday that will be led by Floyd’s family and other families of victims of police violence.
+The George Floyd Memorial Foundation, a nonprofit based in Fayetteville, North Carolina, where Floyd was born, was hosting a series of events in Minneapolis to honor Floyd on the anniversary.

-The nonprofit was launched by Floyd’s siblings in September 2020 to help combat racial inequities in Black and brown communities in their brother’s honor.
+The nonprofit was launched in Floyd’s honor by his siblings in September 2020 to help combat racial inequities in Black and brown communities.

 Other events in Minneapolis ahead of the anniversary include a virtual “day of action” that encourages people to organize remotely and two panels with the families and other activists on Monday, followed by a community festival and candlelight vigil on Tuesday.

-In New York on Sunday, Floyd’s brother, Terrence, attended a Brooklyn gathering in his brother’s memory organized by Sharpton and told supporters not to forget his brother or victims of racist violence.
+In New York on Sunday, Floyd’s brother, Terrence, attended a gathering in Brooklyn in his brother’s memory organized by Sharpton.
+Terrence Floyd told supporters not to forget his brother or victims of racist violence.

-“If you keep my brother’s name ringing, you’re going to keep everybody else’s name ringing,” Terrence Floyd said.
+“If you keep my brother’s name ringing, you’re going to keep everybody else’s name ringing,” he said.
 “Breonna Taylor, Sean Bell, Ahmaud Arbery, you could go through the whole list.
 There’s a lot of them.”

 Executive director Jacari Harris said the group has received donations from the Minneapolis Foundation, Black Lives Matter Global Network Foundation and athletic shoe and apparel retailer Finish Line, among others.
 Despite large grants from corporations and other organizations, Harris the average donation to the nonprofit was $47.